IRRI-Bioinformatics-Official/drone-phenome/index.md

 **Training Course**<br>

-The KOICA-UPLB-IRRI designed **Basic Digital Phenotyping Course** includes modules on High-Throughput Phenotyping using drones and ImageBreed. <br>
+The Bioinformatics Team under the KOICA-UPLB-IRRI project designed **Basic Digital Phenotyping Course** which includes modules on High-Throughput Phenotyping using drones and ImageBreed. <br>

 For more information on the course, visit Basic Digital Phenotyping on **[openlearning.cgiar.org]**.
-Course schedule: September 19 - November 22, 2024<br>
+The course was conducted last September 19 - November 22, 2024.<br>

 ---